 For all semester abroad programs, students must enroll in the equivalent of a full-time course load (minimum of 12 Tulane credit hours) while abroad.
 We recommend that students enroll in the equivalent of at least 15 units abroad to allow for course changes.
 Please note that many partner schools have firmly established add/drop periods.
-You may not add/drop a class after this period.
+Tulane cannot interfere with a host university's procedures, so students must pay close attention to - and abide by - enrollment and add/drop timelines and procedures at the host institution.

 Freeman links to course information on the program brochures online at https://freemanabroad.tulane.edu.
-If you cannot find the list of courses available at your host university, contact Study Abroad & Exchange for assistance.
+If you cannot find the list of courses available at your host university, contact your host institution or Study Abroad & Exchange for assistance.

-Please note that for many programs, "course schedules" are not part of the culture and not commonly available for student use, and you should expect to officially choose and enroll in courses after arriving in your host country.
+Please note that for some partners, "course schedules" are not part of the culture and not commonly available for student use, and you should expect to officially choose and enroll in courses after arriving in your host country.